 EPA will update the dataset several times in August and September based on information from facilities.
 EPA plans to publish the quality-checked 2020 dataset in October 2021.

 Frequently Asked Questions

 Is the preliminary dataset complete?

-The dataset is not yet complete.
-We plan to update the dataset several times in response to late submissions and revisions submitted by facilities.
-The complete 2018 dataset will be available in October 2019, and will be the basis for the 2018 TRI National Analysis.
+The dataset is not complete.
+We plan to update the preliminary dataset several times in response to late submissions and revisions submitted by facilities.
+The 2020 dataset made available in October 2021, will be the basis for the 2020 TRI National Analysis.

-P2 data reported by TRI facilities for 2018 can be found in Envirofacts and in the downloadable data files.
-In September 2019, we plan to update the TRI P2 Search Tool to include 2018 data.
+P2 data reported by TRI facilities for 2020 can be found in Envirofacts and in the downloadable data files.
+In September 2021, EPA plans to update the TRI P2 Search Tool to include 2020 data.
 This tool allows you to access, visualize, and analyze TRI’s P2 data.

-When will the 2018 TRI data be available in the other online TRI tools, such as TRI Explorer and myRTK?
+When will the 2020 TRI data be available in the other online TRI tools, such as TRI Explorer and the TRI Homepage Search?

-We plan to update the other online TRI tools with the complete 2018 dataset later in 2019.
+EPA plans to update the other online TRI tools with the 2020 dataset later in 2021.
 An announcement about the availability of these updated tools will appear on the TRI homepage and TRI listserv subscribers will also be notified via email.